Key takeaways

 What latency is achievable for a real-time video translator?

 Tuned production stacks land at 1.0–1.8 s end-to-end.
-SeamlessM4T speech-to-speech can hit 600–900 ms on supported languages.
-Anything above 2 s feels noticeably broken.
+Managed neural speech-to-speech (OpenAI Realtime, Gemini Live) can hit a 600–900 ms loop on supported languages.
+Anything above 1.8 s starts to feel broken.

 How much does a real-time video translator cost per minute?